User Authentication

 ADMIN An administrator of system.
 Has access to certain privileged actions.

-SERVICE An internal (micro)service.
+SERVICE An internal service.
 Has access to certain privileged actions.

 PROVIDER A UCloud provider used to deliver services.

-The deployment script (see k8-manager) is responsible for the creation of service accounts.
 Service accounts can only authenticate via their refreshToken/accessToken.
 Compromised refreshTokens can manually be regenerated.
 Note that the same restrictions apply for accessTokens as normal users, they need to expire before access is denied.
 This happens within 30 minutes.
-Every microservice has an associated service account.

 Security Scopes